Mahidhar273/Python/README.md

 # Python
-Well, these are all the Python Projects I have done so far
+The python projects I have done so far (adding to git is fun)